Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Numerical modelling with SimuMimac

 The main success of \texttt{SimuMimac} has been to reproduce the measurements published in \cite{Tao2019} for which we have sent fluorine ions at the cathode with kinetic energies in the range $[6.3\,,\, 26.3\,\mathrm{keV}]$ by the use of a facility similar to Comimac.
 For this experiment, a MIMAC chamber with $5\,\mathrm{cm}$ of drift is filled with $50\,\mathrm{mbar}$ of \textit{Mimac gas}, \textit{i.e.} a mixture of 70\% CF$_4$ + 28\% CHF$_3$ + 2\% i-C$_4$H$_{10}$.
 We use an amplification field of $11\,\mathrm{kV/cm}$ with an avalanche gain measured around $2.2\times 10^4$ using a W-value of $38\,\mathrm{eV}$ (mean energy required to form an electron-ion pair).

 In order to reduce the statistical fluctuations due to diffusion, we have decided to separate the simulations in two steps: we first transport the primary charges in the drift region with \texttt{Garfield++}; secondly, we simulate the avalanches and compute the induced signals with \texttt{SimuMimac}.
-In the drift region, the model embeds diffusion effects so we transport a large number of charges ($>3\times10^4$) in order to reduce uncertainties inherent to stochastic processes.
+In the drift region, we transport a large number of charges ($>3\times10^4$) in order to reduce uncertainties inherent to stochastic processes, such as diffusion for instance.
 For this simulation, the primary electrons cloud is generated with \texttt{SRIM}.
-The second step of the simulation uses the results of the first step as an input: the coordinates of each primary electrons at grid level are drawn from a 2D Gaussian distribution whose properties have been defined thanks to the results of the first step. \texttt{SimuMimac} is finally called to simulate the avalanche of the electrons and to determine the signals induced on the sensors.
+The second step of the simulation uses the results of the first step as input: the coordinates of each primary electron at the grid level are drawn from a 2D Gaussian distribution whose properties have been defined thanks to the results of the first step. \texttt{SimuMimac} is finally called to simulate the avalanche of the electrons and to determine the signals induced on the sensors.
 This "two-step simulation" enables us to operate with low statistics for the \texttt{SimuMimac} simulation.
 The statistics depend on the computing time and vary between 20 simulated fluorine ions (at $26.3\,\mathrm{keV}$) and 150 (at $6.3\,\mathrm{keV}$).

 As a drawback of \texttt{SimuMimac}, we must define manually two parameters of the simulations.
 One must adjust the mean mobility of the ions in the gap based on an extrapolation from database values, more details can be found in Appendix \ref{app:SimuMimac}.
 The second parameter to fix is the strip threshold on the pixelated anode, \textit{i.e.} the current above which the strips are fired.
 A mean ion velocity of $1.7\,\mathrm{\mu m/ns}$ and a strip threshold of $0.56\,\mathrm{\mu A}$ led to the best agreement with measurements.
 The values are adjusted manually for one energy that is used as reference, and we later compare the tendencies of the simulated quantities to the measurements in order to quantify their agreement.